OASIS-learn-study/kubernetes.oasis.learn.study/README.md

       `kubectl exec mc-vanilla-0 -- mc-monitor export-for-prometheus -servers localhost`
 - [ ] Scale Down StatefulSet to 0 when no Players for N minutes, query via monitoring!

+- [ ] Wildcard DNS - how-to?
+- [ ] Add default server, a simple empty world with a shield saying "Wrong server name" (from git, without PV)
-- [ ] Two servers, with https://github.com/itzg/mc-router/tree/master/docs; no template, just simple sed/rpl
+- [X] Two servers, with https://github.com/itzg/mc-router/tree/master/docs; no template, just simple sed/rpl
 - [ ] Templating, simply using Xtend, from literal objects, later YAML, into files in git - for now (see below).
       Not kpt, Helm, nor Kustomize or CUE or Flux or Nix.
 - [ ] gRPC CreateServer ^^^ at runtime with Service Account